skwiffhub/BridgeHike/README.md

 the creation of C++ vector-like objects for each of the elements in the `config.yaml` input data file, which contains information about all the hiker speeds and bridge lengths.

-The code then creates two separate vectors: one for hikers and their speeds, and one for bridges and their associated lengths.
-The bridge vector size is static once obtained from the YAML configuration file.
-The hiker vector size changes as new hikers are encountered along the way.
+The `Hiker` class two separate vectors: one for hikers and their speeds, and one for bridges and their associated crossing times.
+Vectors allow for flexible sizing for the number of hikers and number of bridges.

 The initial hikers proceed to the first bridge, and check for additional hikers.
 The fastest hiker always holds the torch; if there are more than two hikers, the torch will need to be